 - A living will tells your advocate, physicians and other healthcare professionals what kind of medical treatment and care you would and wouldn’t want.
 Among other things, you may choose to specify in your living will that you always want the best possible “palliative” care—care designed to keep you as comfortable as possible.

-- A durable power of attorney for health care (DPAHC) names the person you want to make treatment decisions on your behalf if you’re unable to make these decisions yourself.
-This person—known as a “surrogate” or “advocate”—is typically a relative or close friend.
+- A durable power of attorney for health care (DPAHC) A durable power of attorney for health care (DPAHC) identifies the individual you want to make treatment decisions on your behalf if you’re unable to make these decisions yourself.
+This individual—known as a “surrogate” or “advocate”—is usually a relative or close friend.
 Before you prepare a DPAHC, you should make sure he or she is willing to make such decisions on your behalf.
-You should also specify what kind of medical care you do and don’t want (see “living will,” below, for more).
-In addition, if you want your advocate to be able to refuse care that’s needed to keep you alive, you must put this in writing in your DPAHC.
+You should also specify the type of medical care you do and do not want.
+In addition, if you want your advocate to be able to refuse care that is needed to keep you alive, you must put this in writing in your DPAHC.

 Preparing an advance directive doesn’t have to be complicated.
 You don’t need a lawyer, but you can choose to have a lawyer help you.
-Different states have different laws concerning advance directives and you can find free DPHAC and living will forms for your state on the National Hospice and Palliative Care Organization Web site, www.nhpco.org.
-Just follow the instructions accompanying the forms to complete them.
-The best forms describe different medical situations, such as being in a coma, and list care options for each; you simply check the options you want.
+Different states have different laws concerning advance directives and you can find free DPHAC and living will forms for your state on the National Hospice and Palliative Care Organization’s website, www.nhpco.org.

 These tips can also help you prepare an advance directive:

-Keep a copy Put another copy of your advance directive in a safe, easy-to-find place, and let your loved ones know where it is.
+Keep a copy Put another copy of your advance directive in a safe, easy-to-find place.
 You may also want to put a note in your wallet explaining that you have an advance directive and where it can be found.

 DISCLAIMER: This information is not intended to diagnose health problems or